bioinfo-pf-curie/mpiBWA/docs/README.md

 The total memory used during the alignment if approximately the size of the .map plus the size of the sam loaded by each bwa tasks.
 A BWA threads consume around 300 MB.

+### CPU

+The number of CPU is related to the number of rank of the MPI jobs and to the number of threads you ask with BWA and with the -t option.